Experiential Learning through a Walking Tour

 Did you know that you can do a free Sustainability Walking Tour right here on the UC Berkeley campus?

-UC Berkeley is a leader in promoting sustainability and is a responsible steward of the campus environment.
-Through our actions such as the Clean Energy Campus program, equity and inclusion based programs, student-led passion projects, and green buildings, Berkeley’s passionate faculty, staff, and students have created many sites on campus that demonstrate our commitment to sustainability.
-This tour provides participants with a brief overview of UC Berkeley’s sustainable projects, as well as additional resources to further explore sustainability both on and off campus.
+UC Berkeley, as a leader in promoting sustainability, is a responsible steward of the campus environment.
+Through our actions such as the Clean Energy Campus program, equity and inclusion-based programs, student-led passion projects, and green buildings, Berkeley’s faculty, staff, and students have created many sites on campus that demonstrate commitment to sustainability.
+This walking tour provides an overview of UC Berkeley’s sustainable projects and additional resources to further explore sustainability both on and off campus.

 Now instead of just reading about these sites, you can go experience them directly!